Nusrat Choudhury

 Snapshot

-Nusrat Choudhury, Deputy Director of the ACLU Racial Justice Program, recently spoke at Boston University School of Public Health about modern-day debtors’ prisons in the United States.
+Nusrat Choudhury, deputy director of the ACLU Racial Justice Program, recently spoke at Boston University School of Public Health about modern-day debtors’ prisons in the United States.
 Public Health Post sat down with Choudhury to discuss her work as a lawyer and advocate to expose and challenge these practices.

 Public Health Post: What are some solutions to the problem as you see it?